dwoo-work/InterArrivalTme_and_RollingTimeSeries/README.md

-# Recency Analysis and Time Series Analysis
+# Recency Analysis

-For this project, it will demonstrate to you how to perform recency analysis (using inter-arrival time), as well as perform time series analysis (using rolling time series)
+For this project, it will demonstrate to you on how to perform recency analysis, using the inter-arrival time.
+On top of that, we will plot charts using the moving average (MA).

 This is important for different supply chain purposes, such as forecasting, performing stock allocation, and visualising sales trend.